nbdc-datahub/hbcd-docs/docs/instruments/admin/study-navigators.md

   <span class="arrow">▸</span>
 </div>
 <div class="warning-collapsible-content">
-<p>The Study Navigator Contact Form was created for the HBCD study and is being tested as a valuable document for characterizing participant contacts and support.
+<p>The Study Navigator Contact Form was created for the HBCD Study and is being tested as a valuable document for characterizing participant contacts and support.
 The form was developed by integrating valuable metrics from documents used in similar support professions such as certified peer support specialists.
-Use of the form was strongly encouraged, but not mandatory for the HBCD sites to complete.</p>
+Use of the form was strongly encouraged, but not mandatory, for the HBCD sites to complete.</p>
 </div>

 ## Administration & Quality Control